Mike Kleijn: Professional career

 Kleijn began playing football with the youth side of Baronie, and moved to Feyenoord's youth academy at the age of 6 in 2011.
 He worked his way up their youth sides, eventually captaining the U18s, and signed his first professional contract with them on 2 November 2020.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+In his time with Feyenoord, Kleijn was included in the senior team's matchday squad only once, on 17 March 2022 in a Conference League game against Partizan, he remained on the bench in that game.

+On 12 April 2024, Kleijn signed a four-year contract with Sparta Rotterdam, beginning in the 2024–25 season.

 International career

 Kleijn is a youth international for the Netherlands, and captained the Netherlands U17s at the 2022 UEFA European Under-17 Championship.